ONE MONTH OUT

 - Miscellaneous destination-specific research notes (tipping guidelines, recommended restaurants, public transportation instructions, etc.)

 □ Buy snacks (I don’t travel anywhere without KIND bars and nuts)

 □ Notify your credit card companies that you will be traveling to a foreign country

-- Safekeep your credit card information (account number and international customer service telephone number) in case your cards or lost or stolen.
-I save my information in a password-protected app on my iPhone.
-An alternative is to email the information to yourself
+- Safe keep your credit card information (account number and international customer service telephone number).
+I use a password-protected app on my iPhone

 □ Withdraw cash

 - I typically withdraw enough cash to last me the trip, so as to avoid hefty credit card cash advance interest and/or fees.
 I keep the money in an envelope in a hidden compartment in my carry-on bag, which I lock